 Simon De Schutter has been cycling for all his life, and for the past 3 years mainly on Rwandan roads, on gravel bike road bike or mountain bike.
 Having competed in several ultra races himself, he is passionate about bringing this sport to the land of a thousand hills.

 Well… you carry it!
 This is a self-supported race, which means you need to take everything with you (of course you can buy stuff in shops along the way).
 No luggage will be transported to any of the checkpoints, but we will provide storage space in Kigali (start and finish location) for your extra bags and bike boxes.

-The first edition will start in the morning of February 2nd 2020
+The second edition will start in the morning of January 30th 2020

 See our ‘rules’ page

 There definitely will be, on the night of Friday!

 You need to be at least 18 years of age at the day of the race start, and have a doctor’s note stating you are physically fit.
 You will also need to be able to show proof of insurance.

 In the bikepacking racing tradition, there is no prize money.
 But thanks to our sponsors, the fastest male, female and pair will receive some nice souvenirs to take home

 Yes, you will be provided with a GPS tracker, and a livetracking page will be on our website for all who wish to follow the race online.

 This is a self supported race.
 This means: no drafting, no support cars, not accepting any help offered by supporters, and fixing your own bike in case of mechanicals (you are allowed to use a bike mechanic if you cannot fix the bike yourself, but be aware that Rwandan bike mechanics are only used to work on cheap chinese steel frames)

 See our ‘about Rwanda’ page